TRecViT: A Recurrent Video Transformer: Introduction

 In this paper, we propose a hybrid architecture that combines the best of all worlds.
 It alternates gated linear recurrent units (LRUs)~\citep{de2024griffinmixinggatedlinear} applied over time, with self-attention blocks over space, and MLP over feature channels.
-As opposed to space and channels, time has a natural order (\textit{"arrow-of-time"}) that LRUs can implicitly and efficiently model with $O(N)$ complexity in the number of input frames at training time and $O(1)$ complexity at inference time, making it possible to process videos that extend even indefinitely.
+As opposed to space and channels, time has a natural order (\textit{"arrow-of-time"}) that LRUs can implicitly and efficiently model in a causal manner with $O(N)$ complexity in the number of input frames at training time and $O(1)$ complexity at inference time, making it possible to process in real-time videos that extend even indefinitely.
 Space, on the other hand, has a fixed limited dimension, for which the quadratic cost of self-attention is more accessible.
-From a practical perspective, using self-attention over space allows us to naturally process in parallel all the pixels of a given frame, without having to commit to a particular scanning order~\cite{li2024videomambastatespacemodel}, making better use of hardware when parallel resources are available.
+From a practical perspective, using self-attention over space allows us to naturally process in parallel all the pixels of a given frame, without having to commit to a particular scanning order~\citep{li2024videomambastatespacemodel}, making better use of hardware when parallel resources are available.
+Importantly, by restricting the LRUs to temporal-only recurrence, this factorisation reduces the sequence length by about two orders of magnitude compared to models that apply recurrence across both space and time~\citep{zhu2024vision,li2024videomambastatespacemodel}.
+Such models typically require bidirectional scanning to attain strong performance, preventing them from operating in a causal manner.

 To further limit the self-attention cost, we use spatial patches as introduced in the successful ViT~\citep{dosovitskiy2021an} model.
 But, compared to existing video transformer models, \eg ViViT~\citep{vivit}, the patches do not have a fixed temporal extent.
-Instead, the embeddings of the spatial patches are integrated continuously into the hidden state of the gated LRUs, providing \emph{persistent} memory of the entire temporal sequence up to the current frame.
+Instead, the embeddings of the spatial patches are integrated continuously into the hidden state of the gated LRUs, providing \emph{persistent} memory of the entire temporal sequence up to the current frame, leading to a \textit{causal} architecture.
 Furthermore, similar to convolutional networks, the parameters of the LRUs are shared over space, preventing the number of parameters from exploding as the resolution of the video increases.